-These are painful episodes that are calculated in undermining the human dignity of our people; particularly Black people.
+These are painful episodes that are calculated to undermine the human rights of our people; particularly black people.

-What is even more saddening is the recent remarks by some leaders of political parties who are now praising apartheid colonialism.
+What is even more saddening is the recent remarks by some leaders of some political parties who are now praising apartheid colonialism.